-Graduation trips are to be planned by the Dean of Students, in consultation with the Student Council (and, for larger decisions, the grade), as well as under the guidance of the administration.
-On the graduation trip, students are expected to daven and participate in any educational component.
+Graduation trips are to be planned by the Dean, in consultation with the Student Council (and, for larger decisions, the grade), as well as under the guidance of the administration.
+On the graduation trip, students are expected to daven, participate in Torah learning, as well as any educational component.
 The overall purpose of the graduation trip is to allow our Grade 12 students to experience a fun and memorable trip as a grade before graduating.